naxila/naxila-framework/README.md

 <h3> How to use </h3>
 To start use Naxfram:
-- unpack files in parent directory;
+- unpack files in root directory of web app;
 - configurate your database at <b>app/core/db.ini</b>:

 HOST = '[Your host]'<br>